DataGod9000/West-Nile-Virus-Kaggle-Challenge/README.md

-# Project 4:  A data-driven approach against West Nile Virus in Chicago
+A data-driven approach against West Nile Virus in Chicago

 This project aims to develop the a machine learning model that can accurately predict the presence of West Nile Virus (WNV) in various locations in Chicago.